Welcome

 Why read this book

 Embarking on a PhD is intimidating as, for most students, it will be their first experience working within the academic system.
 The voyage of discovery is often made very frustrating as much of what goes on in academia is assumed knowledge.
 Academics accumulate knowledge throughout their careers, but what can be done for those who are uninitiated?
 What is needed is a guide that postgraduate students can refer to before, during and while making decisions about their time within academia.
 Note that this is not a rulebook.
-There are times when the guide will be accurate and others when it will be vague, but providing some insight to point you in directions where you can explore more.
+Your university, faculty and department will all have rule books that you should obtain and become familiar with.
+This book does not replace these rule books.
+Instead, this guide tries to explain how to achieve your goals of getting a PhD.
+There are times when this guide will be accurate and others when it will be vague, but providing some insight to point you in directions where you can explore more.
 The intention then is to provide you with a starting point from which you can establish your confidence in the academic writing process, and build your own creativity.

 Structure of the book

 This book is intended to be a guide.
+Originally, I called it the ‘Fool’s Guide to Writing a PhD in Biological Sciences’, but that didn’t fly.
 Don’t sit down and read it from cover to cover.
 If you do, then I think you have likely misunderstood what this guide is for.
-Instead, I want you to think about this book as a guide much in the same way that you might pick up a guide to a foreign city, country or even like Douglas Adams’ fabled electronic guide The Hitchhiker’s Guide to the Galaxy Adams (2017) (if you are not familiar see here).
-However, instead of having hostels or restaurants recommended by name with a description of what makes them particularly praiseworthy, this guide provides a generic idea of what such places are for, what they tend to be like, the best ways to get to them, and pitfalls to avoid.
+Instead, I want you to think about this book as a guide much in the same way that you might pick up a guide to a foreign city or country.
+However, instead of having hotels or restaurants recommended by name with a description of what makes them particularly praiseworthy, this guide provides a generic idea of what such places are for, what they tend to be like, the best ways to get to them, and pitfalls to avoid.

 None of the topics is explored in any great depth.
 This is deliberate as this guide is here to provide you with a starting point for you to explore if you think it is necessary.
 I have provided literature (where possible), and you should use this in the standard way to research the topic yourself should you need or want to know any more.
 In the same way, none of the advice provided in this book should override what you decide for yourself or with your advisor.
 Take your decisions from an informed position.